-Download latest version of Laravel, Use below command to clone master repo of Microweber from github:
+Download the latest version of Laravel, Use the below command to clone master repo of Microweber from GitHub:

-After than move to the Microweber code directory and use composer to install all dependencies required for Microweber framework:
+After then move to the Microweber code directory and use composer to install all dependencies required for Microweber framework:

 Run the following command to finish the Microweber installation:

 Step 5.
 Configuring Apache web server for Microweber.

 Create a new virtual host directive in Apache.
 For example, create a new Apache configuration file named ‘microweber.conf’ on your virtual server:

 Now, we can restart the Apache web server so that the changes take place:

 Step 6.
 Accessing Microweber.

 Simple Invoices will be available on HTTP port 80 by default.
 Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Microweber.
 Thanks for using this tutorial for installing Microweber on your Ubuntu 15.04 system.
 For additional help or useful information, we recommend you to check the official Microweber website.